gumeo/accSDA/cran-comments.md

 There were no ERRORs, WARNINGs.

 There was 1 note regarding pandoc for README.md and NEWS.md, pandoc is not available for the used version of R.

+## Last submission
+I got feedback from the last submission that I needed to add more to the description and add more examples.
+This has been fixed.